cosmos/relayer/README.md

 ## Testnet

-If you would like to join a relayer testnet, please [check out the instructions](./testnets/README.md).
+If you would like to join a relayer testnet, please [check out the testnets instructions](./testnets/README.md).

 ## Demo

 ![Demo](./docs/images/demo.gif)

 While the relayer is under active development, it is meant primarily as a learning tool to better understand the Inter-Blockchain Communication (IBC) protocol.
-In that vein, the following demo demonstrates the core functionality which will remain even after the changes:
+The following demo demonstrates the core functionality which will remain even after the changes:

 ```bash